clrslate/website/docs/index.md

 # Welcome to ClrSlate Tech Labs

-## Overview of ClrSlate

-ClrSlate Tech Labs is dedicated to simplifying cloud adoption, platform engineering, and DevOps for startups and mid-size tech companies.
+> ClrSlate Tech Labs is dedicated to simplifying cloud adoption, platform engineering, and DevOps for startups and mid-size tech companies.
 Our comprehensive, self-hosted, cloud-agnostic Platform as a Service (PaaS) integrates DevOps tooling, ensuring seamless operations and enhanced scalability.

 ## Key Features